zriyansh/signoz.io/src/pages/newsroom/launch-week-1-day-1.md

 - **Increasing Data Density Without Sacrificing Usability**<br></br>
     Recognizing the need for developers to view more log data at once, we aimed to make the interface more data-dense.
-However, he balanced this by ensuring that the added data did not overwhelm users or compromise the readability of logs.
+However, we balanced this by ensuring that the added data did not overwhelm users or compromise the readability of logs.

     <figure data-zoomable align='center'>
     <img className="box-shadowed-image" src="/img/events/launch-week-1/logs-explorer-full.webp" alt="Increasing data density"/>